by John Darer® CLU ChFC MSSC RSP CLTC

 In total the US government gave AIG up to $182 billion in support.

-Certain structured settlement factoring companies aggressively pecked away at the financial security of AIG structured settlement annuitants while things were bloody at the parent company in the Fall of 2008 and its aftermath.
+Certain structured settlement factoring companies aggressively pecked away, ripping flesh from the financial security of AIG structured settlement annuitants while things were bloody at the parent company in the Fall of 2008 and its aftermath.

 The parent company's wounds have healed.
-Time has shown that the only financial losers with respect to 2008-2009 era AIG structured settlements are those who sold their structured settlement payment rights due to succumbing to the fear induced by the vulture-like behavior of certain factors.
+With respect to AIG structured settlements, time has shown that the only financial losers were those who sold their structured settlement payment rights due to succumbing to the fear induced by the vulture-like behavior of certain settlement purchasing factoring companies.